-HIT 205 - ICD-10 CM Diagnostic Coding I.
+HIT 205 - ICD-10 CM Diagnostic Coding.

 3 Credits.
-This course introduces the student to the ICD-10-CM and ICD-10-PCS coding/ classification systems with an emphasis on the current tables to assign diagnosis and procedure codes.
-Coding characteristics, conventions, and guidelines will be applied in identifying diagnosis and procedure codes.
-Reimbursement systems such as DRGs are covered.
-Coding scenarios will also be utilized to determine sequencing and optimization techniques.
+This course introduces the student to the ICD-10 CM classification system with an emphasis on the correct process of utilizing the alphabetic index and tabular list for code assignment.
+The focus is on rules, conventions, and instructions in ICD-10 CM, as well as chapterspecific guidelines.
+The criteria for the proper assignment of principal and additional diagnosis in all applicable patient settings is addressed.
+Proper code assignment and impact on MS-DRGs and reimbursement are discussed.
+Coding scenarios are utilized to determine sequencing and optimization.
 (PR: BIOL 257/259 and AH 151)